Gain access to personalized product screening, the best pricing, rewards, and more!

 Booklice Control: How To Get Rid of Booklice

-This page is a general Booklice control guide.
-Using the products and methods suggested you will get control of Booklice.
-Follow this guide and use the recommended products and we guarantee 100% control of Booklice.
+This page is a general booklice control guide.
+Using the products and methods suggested, you will get control of booklice.
+Follow this guide and use the recommended products, and we guarantee 100% control over booklice.

 Booklice may not be real lice in that they aren’t a parasite that sucks the blood of humans, but they can still be very annoying when encountered in large numbers.
-As their name suggests, Booklice like to gather around wherever there is paper, books, bookcases, newspaper, wallpaper and wherever mold tends to grow.
+As their name suggests, Booklice likes to gather wherever there is paper, books, bookcases, newspaper, wallpaper, and wherever mold grows.

-Large infestations of Booklice can become a nuisance and they can even contribute to allergies.
-If you want to sit down to a good book again without having to worry about these bugs giving you company, you will need to take action to eliminate the Booklice invasion.
+Large infestations of booklice can become a nuisance and even contribute to allergies.
+If you want to sit down to a good book again without worrying about these bugs keeping you company, you must take action to eliminate the booklice invasion.

-This DIY guide has the expert advice and the fantastic products you need to successfully get rid of Booklice.
-Read on below to learn more about Booklice and how to best treat these invaders.
+This DIY guide provides the expert advice and fantastic products you need to successfully get rid of booklice.
+Read below to learn more about booklice and how to treat these invaders.

 Identification

 Identification is essential for control.
-Before applying the treatment, you need to first identify the pest you are encountering as Booklice and not some other pest.
-Booklice may be hard to detect because they are often too small to see by the naked eye.
-Here are some traits we have outlined to help you with Booklice identification.
+Before applying the treatment, you need to identify the pest you are encountering as booklice, not some other pest.
+Booklices may be hard to detect because they are often too small to be seen by the naked eye.
+Here are some traits we have outlined to help you with booklice identification.

-• Ranging in length from 1/32 – 1/8 of an inch, Booklice are flatly shaped and vary in color from pale white to grey or brown depending on the species.
+- Booklice are flatly shaped and vary in color from pale white to grey or brown, depending on the species.
+They range in length from 1/32 to 1/8 of an inch.

-• They are wingless, have six legs and have antennae, but perhaps their most distinguishing body part is their strong mouthparts which they use to chew mold.
+- They are wingless and have six legs and antennae, but their most distinguishing body part is their strong mouthparts, which they use to chew mold.

-• As the name suggests, Booklice are commonly found in the bindings of old books where they eat the starch present in binding and the edges of pages.
+- As the name suggests, booklice are commonly found in the bindings of old books, where they eat the starch present in the binding and the edges of pages.

-Use the image and description above to help you in properly identifying Booklice.
-If you are still having trouble, reach out to us and we can help you to properly identify your pest issue.
+Use the image and description above to help you properly identify the booklice.
+If you are still having trouble, contact us, and we can help you identify your pest issue properly.

 Inspection

-Once Booklice have been properly identified, you need to know the items and areas where Booklice are harboring.
+Once the booklice has been properly identified, you need to know the items and areas where the booklice is harboring.
 During the inspection, you will focus your search on finding these areas where their appearance is more likely.

 Where To Inspect

-Most infestations occur indoors so search inside your structure.
-You’re looking in library areas, basements, pantries, attics, bookshelves, garages, wallpaper, and where books or food goods are stored.
+Most infestations occur indoors, so search inside your structure.
+Look in library areas, basements, pantries, attics, bookshelves, garages, wallpaper, and where books or food goods are stored.

 What To Look For

-You’re looking for mold and live active Booklice.
-If you have lots of old and vintage books, search inside the pages, and inside the bookbinding of these books.
-In pantries and kitchen search inside cereals and stored food goods where mold might grow.
-If you happen to find mold on books and food goods make sure to throw them out before continuing with treatment.
+You’re looking for mold and live active booklice.
+If you have many old and vintage books, search inside the pages and the bookbinding of these books.
+In pantries and kitchens, search inside cereals and stored food goods where mold might grow.
+If you find mold on books and food goods, throw them out before continuing with treatment.
 If you find Booklice and mold in these areas, this is where you focus your treatment application.

 Treatment

-Once you have confirmed Booklice activity you can move forward with treatment.
-Remember to read all product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment.
+Once you have confirmed booklice activity, you can proceed with treatment.
+Remember to read all product labels, follow the application instructions on them, and wear personal protective equipment to stay safe.

 Booklice control begins with a thorough cleanup of infested items.
 Discard any belongings that have Booklice or mold.
 Once that is complete, we recommend Pyrid Aerosol.
-Pyrid is labeled to kill Booklice and can be used as a space spray and to apply lightly over books that were not affected or that you want to protect.
-You can also use Pyrid to apply directly to the cracks and crevices of bookshelves, and pantries where you found Booklice.
+Pyrid is labeled to kill booklice and can be used as a space spray and applied lightly over books that were not affected or that you want to protect.
+You can also use Pyrid to apply directly to the cracks and crevices of bookshelves and pantries where you found Booklice.

 Step 1: Preliminary Cleanup

-In this step, you will get rid of any infested item you no longer need where you found Booklice.
+In this step, you will eliminate any infested item you no longer need where you found Booklice.
 Begin by going through your bookshelves, boxes, and wherever you store your books.
-Also, go through your pantry and throw away cereals, food grains, and flour that might be grown humid with time.
+Also, go through your pantry and throw away cereals, food grains, and flour that might have grown humid with time.

-Old shoes, old newspapers, and paper stored in attics and basement if infected needs to be thrown away.
-If possible it is best to throw away any infested item you’re able to find, if you have rare and vintage books which you do not want to dispose of, you can seal them in a plastic bag and store them in the freezer for three days, afterward you can vacuum them to get rid of dead Booklice and their eggs.
+Old shoes, newspapers, and paper stored in attics and basements, if infected, need to be thrown away.
+If possible, it is best to throw away any infested item you’re able to find.
+If you have rare and vintage books that you do not want to dispose of, you can seal them in a plastic bag and store them in the freezer for three days.
+Afterward, you can vacuum them to get rid of dead booklice and their eggs.

 Step 2: Apply Pyrid Aerosol

-For crack and crevice treatment, you will move the injector tip along cracks and crevices at a rate of 3 ft./sec for light infestations and 1 foot per second for heavy infestations.
+For crack and crevice treatment, you will move the injector tip along cracks and crevices at a rate of 3 ft. per sec for light infestations and 1 foot per second for heavy infestations.
 Do not let people or pets enter areas treated until 2 to 4 hours have passed.

 Prevention

-Once you have eliminated Booklice you will need to make sure they do not make a return.
-The best way to stop booklice activity is to follow the listed preventative methods.
+Once you have eliminated Booklice, you will need to ensure they do not return.
+Following the listed preventative methods is the best way to stop booklice activity.

-• Start by fixing moisture issues around the home to reduce the likelihood of mold development.
-Books and storage boxes in basements and attics will quickly accelerate an infestation if leaks in walls and roofs go unrepaired or if there is improper ventilation.
+- Start by fixing moisture issues around the home to reduce the likelihood of mold development.
+Books and storage boxes in basements and attics will quickly accelerate an infestation if leaks in walls and roofs go unrepaired or there is improper ventilation.

-• Throw away any infested food material and make sure other foods are kept dry.
+- Throw away any infested food material and keep other foods dry.
 Booklice are wherever there is mold.
-If they are in your food, it should be a good indicator that you have moldy food that needs to be thrown out.
+If they are in your food, it should indicate that you have moldy food that needs to be thrown out.

-• Store food goods and books in plastic containers instead of cardboard boxes, this will protect them from the elements and stop their natural decay.
+- Store food goods and books in plastic containers instead of cardboard boxes to protect them from the elements and stop their natural decay.

 Key Takeaways

-• Booklice are small, soft-bodies pests that are known to infest paper materials and other items that harbor mold.
+- Booklice are small, soft-bodies pests known to infest paper materials and other items that harbor mold.

-• Booklice are drawn in by humid conditions where the environment is moist and closed off.
+- Booklice are drawn in by humid conditions where the environment is moist and closed.
 Most of the time, you can find these insects in new homes.

 How To Get Rid of Booklice in Your Home

-• Get rid of all those items which you know are infested by Booklice because even if you dust the lice away there still might be their eggs attached and that will not solve the problem.
+- Get rid of all those items that you know are infested by booklice because even if you dust the lice away, their eggs might still be attached, and that will not solve the problem.

-• We recommend applying Pyrid Aerosol to treat Booklice infestations where they are found.
-Spray cracks and crevices and any surfaces where you have seen them active.
+- We recommend applying Pyrid Aerosol to treat booklice infestations where they are found.
+Spray cracks, crevices, and any surfaces where you have seen them active.

 Preventing Booklice Reinfestation

-• To prevent Booklice infestations, make sure to address moisture issues around the home and make sure the rooms where books are stored get proper ventilation.
+- To prevent booklice infestations, address moisture issues around the home and ensure the rooms where books are stored get proper ventilation.
 If necessary use a dehumidifier in attics and basements.